angrybacon/doomsday-wiki/markdown/articles/2021/03/21/everything-vintage-doomsday.md

 CoS
 :::

-**Mystical Dispute / Force of Negation**: These slots are generally between either :card[Treasure Cruise] + disruptive spell or two disruptive spells.
+**Mystical Dispute and Force of Negation**: These slots are generally between either :card[Treasure Cruise] + disruptive spell or two disruptive spells.
 Standard cards in these slots are 3rd :card[Daze], 4th :card[Flusterstorm],
 :card[Duress], or :card[Chain of Vapor].
 With shops and mirrors so popular in